 - The Museum of the Fine Arts of which the amazing colonial building hosts the essence of Vietnamese pictorial art.

 - The Ho Chi Minh City Museum, is retracing the very tumultuous but just as exciting history of the city.
 Moreover, the building itself is very interesting thanks to its neoclassical architecture.

 - The Museum of the Ao Daï, the traditional Vietnamese outfit, is also a pretty little museum dedicated to that unique robe Vietnamese women wear with so much elegance.

 Excursions around Ho Chi Minh City

-There are two major excursions to do from Ho Chi Minh, both beautiful.
+There are two major excursions to undertake from Ho Chi Minh, both beautiful.
 Close to each other, they can easily be done during the same day:

-- The Cu Chi Tunnels, an amazing tunnel network measuring over 200 kilometers, that used to be the operating base of Viet Cong during the Vietnam War.
+- The Cu Chi Tunnels, an amazing tunnel network measuring over 200 kilometres, that used to be the operating base of the Viet Cong during the Vietnam War.

 - The Cao Dai Temple of Tay Ninh is the heart of Caodaism (a syncretistic religion mixing every religion).
-That remarkable cathedral-temple is heavily decorated with an oriental fantasia style with technicolored snakes and dragon.
-Every day, it hosts colorful masses.
+That remarkable cathedral-temple is heavily decorated with an oriental fantasia style with technicoloured snakes and dragon.
+Every day, it hosts colourful masses.